xumj2021/xumj2021.github.io/content/post/Parse WSJ Archive.md

 ---

-title:       "Obtain All Searched Results From WSJ Website"
+title:       "Obtain Searched Results From WSJ Website"
 subtitle:    ""
 description: "A shortcut to get anecdotes for your paper"
 date:        2021-06-30